Retail / Warehouse Club

 III.
 The Flywheel and the Moat

-Three structural issues deserve honest attention.
+Three structural problems deserve honest attention.

 V. The Endgame